 - Issues relating to your employment status and contracts of employment.

 - Employment tribunal proceedings, whether you have already brought them to are considering starting a claim

-- Drafting and reviewing settlement agreements
+- Independent advice on settlement agreements

 We can provide you with advice and information whether you are an employee, agency worker, casual or contract worker.

 Subject to our available capacity we might be able to take on a small number of cases or offer limited casework.
 However, due to our very limited resources and the many inquiries we receive, please bear in mind that we cannot guarantee to take on a particular case or to be able to represent you at every hearing, even if we take on your case.